DiabeticOwl/document_extract_api/README.md

 A dataset used while building this project comes from [Shahebaz Mohammad's dataset in Kaggle](https://www.kaggle.com/datasets/shaz13/real-world-documents-collections).

+### Handling Low-Quality OCR with Data Augmentation
+A significant challenge in real-world document processing is handling low-quality inputs, such as skewed scans, poor lighting, or noisy artifacts.
+To make our system more robust against these issues, we have implemented an online data augmentation strategy during the vector database creation process.

+The Strategy: Random Preprocessing
+Instead of creating multiple static versions of each image, we apply one of several advanced preprocessing transformations randomly to each document before it is processed by the OCR engine.
+This means that on any given run of the build_vector_db.py script, the OCR engine is fed a slightly different, augmented version of the dataset.

+This approach makes the resulting text embeddings in our vector database more robust.
+The database learns to associate not just the "perfect" version of a document with its type, but also versions that have been cleaned and optimized in different ways.
+This improves the system's ability to classify real-world, imperfect documents.

+Implemented Transformations
+Noise Reduction (Median Blur): This filter is applied to remove "salt-and-pepper" noise common in scanned documents.
+It smooths out random speckles without significantly blurring the sharp edges of the text, leading to cleaner input for the OCR engine.

+Adaptive Thresholding: This technique converts the image to pure black and white by calculating an optimal brightness threshold for different regions of the image.
+It is highly effective at handling documents with shadows or uneven lighting, creating a high-contrast image that is ideal for OCR.

+Deskewing: The image is algorithmically rotated to ensure the lines of text are perfectly horizontal, which can dramatically improve OCR accuracy on tilted scans.

+None (Original Image): We also include the option to process the original, unaltered image.
+This ensures that the "perfect" version of the document is always represented in the database.

 ## 3. Build your Vector Database
 The build_vector_db.py script will process all your sample documents and create a searchable vector database from them.